oras-project/oras/docs/proposals/diagnose-experience.md

 ### **Timestamp Each Log Entry**
 - **Precise Timing:** Ensure each log entry has a precise timestamp to trace the sequence of events accurately.
-  - Example: `DEBUG: [2023-10-01T12:00:00Z] Starting metadata retrieval for repository oras-demo`
+  - Example: `[2024-08-02 23:56:02] Starting metadata retrieval for repository oras-demo`

 ### **Avoid Logging Sensitive Information**
 - **Privacy and Security:** Abstain from logging sensitive information such as passwords, personal data, or authentication tokens.
-  - Example: `DEBUG: Attempting to authenticate user [UserID: usr123]`  (exclude authentication token and password information).
+  - Example: `[2024-08-02 23:56:02] Attempting to authenticate user [UserID: usr123]`  (exclude authentication token and password information).

 ## Proposals for ORAS CLI